bhargavre/Dashboard_Labs/Deception/Readme.md

 ## Introduction

-He uses statistics as a drunken man uses lamp posts – for support rather than for illumination.
+'He uses statistics as a drunken man uses lamp posts – for support rather than for illumination'
  - Andrew Lang

 The same thing could be said of data.
 Data is extremely powerful and unfortunately, by manipulation, it can be used to support what we already believe or want to believe.
 Instead data should be used as a powerful source of knowledge and let it speak.
 The dashboards we design needs to do latter.

 ## My views on this visualization